va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-09-21-analyzing-dr2-variants-with-gene-annotations.md

 ![Bar chart of variant counts by allele combination](/assets/2023-09-21/variant_counts_by_allele_combination.png)

-## Uploading Ensembl gene annotations to BigQuery
+## Future directions

-## Counting variants in different gene functional regions
+The notebook I used to perform these analyses is available internally on [GitHub](https://github.com/va-big-data-genomics/hail-variants-on-bigquery/blob/main/2-query-bigquery-variants/wgs-dr2-1000genomes-figures.ipynb).
+Feel encouraged to check it out even though it is still in a somewhat raw state.
+I also peformed a few more analyses using Ensembl gene annotations I uploaded to BigQuery.
+You can see where I looked at the number of observed variants in different functional regions for particular genes.
+I tried running a similar query to calculate the same metrics across all genes, but that either got stuck or takes a very long time to run.
+Which I think makes sense given that there are ~20,000 genes with 50 different functional regions and to determine whether a variant is in a region, you have to compare the position to the start and end sites of the gene.
+Regardless, I'm looking forward to doing more gene based analyses of our variant data in the future.

 ## Discuss
-Join the discussion of this post on [GitHub](https://github.com/orgs/va-big-data-genomics/discussions/31)!
+Join the discussion of this post on [GitHub](https://github.com/orgs/va-big-data-genomics/discussions/36)!